louthy/language-ext/README.md

 ```
 Is annoying.
 There's clearly going to be a bias toward the shorter, easier to type, better known method of creating lists.
 In functional languages collections are often baked in (because they're so fundamental), with lightweight and simple syntax for generating and modifying them.
 So let's have some of that...

-Support for `cons`, which is the functional way of constructing lists:
+There's support for `cons`, which is the functional way of constructing lists:
 ```C#
     var test = cons(1, cons(2, cons(3, cons(4, cons(5, empty<int>())))));